stevemk14ebr/PolyHook_2_0/README.md

 I've setup an example project to show how to use this as a static library.
 You should clear your cmake cache between changing these options.
 The dll is built with the cmake option to export all symbols.
 This is different from the typical windows DLL where things are manually exported via declspec(dllexport), instead it behaves how linux dlls do with all symbols exported by default.
 This style should make it easier to maintain the code, the downside is there are many exports but i don't care.

 # Features
-0) Both capstone and zydis are supported as disassembly backends and are fully abstracted
+0) Both capstone and zydis are supported as disassembly backends and are fully abstracted.
 1) Inline hook (x86/x64 Detour)
     - Places a jmp to a callback at the prologue, and then allocates a trampoline to continue execution of the original function
     - Operates entirely on an intermediate instruction object, disassembler engine is swappable, capstone included by default